acmestack/gcr-images/README.md

 ### push policy

-- skip: image exist, so skip push image.(default)
+- (default)skip: if image exist so skip push image, the image is not exist push it.
 - override: image exist but override it.